publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch19/schXIII/m__us_usc_t25_s1779c.md

     (d) __Allocation and deposit of funds__

-    After payment pursuant to [section 1779e of this title][/us/usc/t25/s1779e], the remaining funds authorized for appropriation under subsection (c) of this section shall be allocated among the Indian Nations as follows:
+    After payment pursuant to [section 1779e of this title][/us/usc/t25/s1779e], the remaining funds authorized for appropriation under subsection (c) shall be allocated among the Indian Nations as follows:

         (1) 50 percent to be deposited into the trust fund account established under [section 1779d of this title][/us/usc/t25/s1779d] for the Cherokee Nation.